 The state real estate disclosure law that requires any person who offers residential property for sale or lease to disclose the proximity of the airport to the property purchaser or lessee is adequate to fulfill the overflight notification policy of this ALUCP.

-38 California Business and Professions Code §11010(a) and (b)(13); California Civil Code §§1102.6, 1103.4 and 1353; California Code of Civil Procedure §731a.
+Recording the Section of Section 28 California Business and Professions Code §11010(a) and (b)(13); California Civil Code §§1102.6, 1103.4 and 1353; California Code of Civil Procedure §731a.